Intracoastal Waterway: Visitor Guide

 Discover the Geographic Scope

-- East Coast: Starting near the Georgia border, the ICW passes historic towns like St. Augustine, the vibrant city of Fort Lauderdale, and the sparkling waters of Biscayne Bay in Miami.
+- East Coast: Starting near the Georgia border, the route passes historic and coastal destinations including St. Augustine, the Space Coast, the Palm Beaches, Fort Lauderdale, and the waters leading toward Biscayne Bay in South Florida.

 Key Attractions Along the Intracoastal Waterway